flipacholas/Architecture-of-consoles/articles/playstation-portable.md

   <br>In-game cinematic rendered with this block</figcaption>
 {{< /centered_container >}}

-That being said, the new block is called **Media Engine Group** and it's composed of the following components:
+That being said, the new block is called **media engine group** and it's composed of the following components:
-- A second **Allegrex CPU**: Serving as the 'controller' of the Media Engine group.
-This is the same CPU found in the System Group without the vector coprocessor.
+- A second **Allegrex CPU**: serving as the 'controller' of the media engine group.
+This is the same CPU found in the system group, but without the vector coprocessor.
 The controller is responsible for receiving orders from the main CPU and managing the rest of the multimedia hardware that will work concurrently.
-- **2 MB of eDRAM**: Multimedia encoding and/or decoding consumes a considerable amount of bandwidth, so to avoid stalling the other components, the media engine contains dedicated memory to process the data 'in-house' and publish the results once it's necessary to do so.
+- **2 MB of eDRAM**: multimedia encoding and/or decoding consumes a considerable amount of bandwidth, so to avoid stalling the other components, the media engine contains dedicated memory to process the data 'in-house' and publish the results once it's necessary to do so.
   - 'eDRAM' is the same as DRAM but manufactured inside another chip.
-- An **MPEG-AVC** decoder: A hardware decoder that does only one thing and fast.
+- An **MPEG-AVC** decoder: a hardware decoder that does only one thing, and fast.
 That is, swallow **H.264 video stream** and spit out data that the audio and graphics endpoint understand.
-- A **Virtual Mobile Engine** or 'VME': This is *some sort* of programmable DSP.
+- A **Virtual Mobile Engine** or 'VME': this is *some sort* of programmable Digital Signal Processor (DSP).
 The controller programs it and then starts feeding in the data.
-Afterwards and similarly to the AVC, the VME stores the processed chunk back in local memory.
+Afterwards, like the AVC, the VME stores the processed chunk in local memory.
   - This is a very obscure component, as only Sony seems to know the ins and out of it (including how to program it).
 To this day, it's still a mystery.
-  - From Sony's leaked slides published at pcmag.com, the VME seems to have local memory and a DMA controller.
-It's also called 'Dynamic Reconfigurable Engine'.
+  - From Sony's leaked slides, published at pcmag.com, the VME seems to have local memory and a DMA controller.
+It's also called a 'Dynamic Reconfigurable Engine'.

 Needless to say, the media engine is not directly operable from the developer's side (Sony hides all of it through a thick API).
 The official SDK includes libraries like 'libmpeg' or 'libmp3' which already implement complete applications optimised for this engine.

 ---
+#### Display

+Let's go over the visual aspects of this console, which is where the user can appreciate everything that will be discussed in the next section.

+So, the PSP carries a **4.3" TFT LCD screen**.
+It has a resolution of **480x272 pixels** (for reference, that's ~2.6 times the pixels of one screen of the Nintendo DS) and can display up to 16,777,216 colours.
+Thus, it's got a 24-bit colour depth (the so-called 'true color' scale).

+The aspect ratio is *almost* 16:9, a format that during that time was increasingly becoming a standard on home tellies as well.
+Notice that a wider range of view is also an opportunity for game designers to improve game experience (especially in the first-person shooting genre).

 ## Graphics

-Let's go back to the 'System group' now since the engine in charge of generating pixels is found within this block.
+Let's go back to the 'system group' now, since the engine in charge of generating pixels is found within this block.
 It's organised as a 'group within a group' but you don't have to worry about that now.
 The group we will be talking about now is called **Graphics Engine** or 'GE'.

 {{< centered_container >}}
   {{< tabs nested="true" >}}